The Silver Laced Wyandotte is an American treasure.

 Silver Laced Wyandotte Breed History

-As a relatively new breed their history is know very well.
+As a relatively new breed their history is known very well.

 This is the quintessential American breed formed from the vision of four individuals who wanted a better dual purpose bird than those already seen on American soil.